Healthcare Access

 Our volunteers partner with local veterinarians to provide vitamin supplements, de-worming and surgical care for animals in rural communities.
 These procedures help to lower the burden of zoonotic diseases on the community while simultaneously improving the health of the community’s animals, which serve as a source of both food and capital.
 Since 2022 HOLA has provided these treatments to over 1,000 working animals.

 In 2022, HOLA partnered with the NGO, Nico Love, to run a spay/neuter and wellness clinic in the community of Villa Guadalupe.
-At this clinic, HOLA volunteers funded and assisted the treatment of 398 animals.
-In 2023, HOLA and Nica Love partnered on two similar clinics in the community of Villa Del Carmen.
-Across the past two years, HOLA / Nica Love volunteers have participated in spay / neuter clinics in the city of Granada, working alongside Nicaraguan veterinarians to provide these surgeries to over 150 animals.
+At this clinic, HOLA volunteers funded and assisted on the treatment of 398 animals.
+Since then, the HOLA / Nica Love partnership has expanded to include similar clinics in the community of Villa Del Carmen and spay / neuter clinics in the city of Granada.

 Additionally, The Jamie Byers fund, established in memory of one of HOLA’s original founders, helps fund tuition scholarships for financially disadvantage veterinary students in Nicaragua who have demonstrated a commitment to community service.